-Subsequent Offenses: Expulsion, notification to law enforcement officials, and documentation in student's discipline record.
+Subsequent Offenses: Expulsion and possible notification to law enforcement officials

-b.
-Sale of a controlled substance or substance represented to be a controlled substance while at school or at any of the locations described above.
+Sale of a controlled substance or substance represented to be a controlled substance while at

-First Offense: 1-180 days out-of-school suspension, notification to law enforcement of officials, and documentation in student's discipline record.
+First Offense: 5-180 days out-of-school suspension and possible notification to law enforcement officials.

-Subsequent Offenses: Expulsion, notification to law enforcement officials, and documentation in student's discipline record.
+Subsequent Offenses: Expulsion and notification to law enforcement officials suspension.